 Jordan says arms smuggling across its border with Syria has risen by threefold over the past year, and it has been concerned that the country's civil war, which has gone on for over three years, could spill over in to its territory.

-.
+Jordan is also home to more than half a million Syrian refugees.
 It has denied accusations from the government in Damascus that it has provided help to rebels battling President Bashar al-Assad's forces, and counters that it instead has tightened its borders and jailed dozens of people trying to cross illegally.

 jr/hc (Reuters, AFP, dpa)